 Background

 While the accounts of Luke and Matthew tried to capture the early years of Jesus, Mark jumps starts his version from the start of Jesus’s ministry.
-Since Mark only knew what he heard in the sermons of Peter, Paul and the other apostles, his account seems like a fast-tracked version of Jesus’s ministry.
-His Gospel often does not match with the chronology followed by the other writers and focuses only on revealing the identity of Jesus as the Messiah and not so much on the minor details that are included in other accounts.
+Since Mark only knew what he heard in the sermons of Peter, Paul and the other apostles, his account of the Gospel is not an eyewitness narrative written in chronological sequence.
+Instead, it is largely shaped by what Peter preached in his sermons.
 Amidst the impending persecution of the Roman churches, Mark’s theme for the Gospel seems to be that Jesus is the Son of God, the Messiah who did not come to overturn the Roman government but to restore the bridge between humanity and God, by humble dying on the cross.

 Preparing the Way